 Study participants were tested for verbal memory, visual memory, verbal learning and executive function.
 And a MRI-scan measured brain volume.

 The study concluded that those residents with higher choline intake demonstrated significantly better cognitive performance.[viii]

 Choline Citrate Helps with Exercise and Muscle Performance

 Choline’s effect on your metabolism and neurotransmitters in the brain produce quicker reaction times.
 And shorten the time needed for mental processing.

 Choline helps improve your energy levels, mood, and recovery time following a workout.
 It is also critical for muscle nerve function, and in preventing fatigue, muscle aches and pain following a workout.

 When your muscles move, choline is needed to activate the neurotransmitter acetylcholine (ACh).
-ACh sends signals to muscles, and makes them move.[ix]
+ACh elevates muscle enzymes, and muscle integrity.[ix]

 Researchers found that providing 2 grams of choline prior to exercise prevented a fall in choline levels.
 And raised choline levels above baseline values for up to 2 hours after exercise.

 The researchers found that choline citrate and choline bitartrate were equally effective.
 One randomized, placebo-controlled study found improvements in running times by a significant amount over a 20-mile course when compared to those using a placebo.[x]

 You can use higher doses of Choline Citrate because this is a water-soluble version of choline.
 And a limited amount of this choline source will cross the blood-brain barrier.